PGDip in Theology and Religion

 Full-time study

-Annual Course fees
+Fee status | Annual Course fees |

 Part-time study

-Annual Course fees
+Fee status | Annual Course fees |

 Course fees cover your teaching as well as other academic services and facilities provided to support your studies.
 Unless specified in the additional information section below, course fees do not cover your accommodation, residential costs or other living costs.
-They also don’t cover any additional costs and charges that are outlined in the additional information below.
+They also don’t cover any additional costs and charges that are outlined in the additional costs information below.

-Where can I find further information about fees?
+Where can I find more information about fees?

-Additional information
+Additional costs

 Full-time study

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
-However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
-Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
-You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.
+However, as part of the course requirements, students may need to choose a dissertation, a project or a thesis topic.
+Please note that, depending on the choice of topic and the research required to complete it, there may be additional expenses, such as travel expenses, research expenses, and field trips.
+Students will need to meet these additional costs, although they may be able to apply for small grants from their faculty to help cover some of these expenses.

 Part-time study

 Please note that this course requires that you attend in-person and in Oxford for all teaching each term that you are enrolled on the course, and you may incur additional travel and accommodation expenses for this.
 Further, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
-You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.
+You will need to meet these additional costs, although you may be able to apply for small grants from your faculty to help you cover some of these expenses.

 Living costs